 SBS is one of the clearest official ways to follow the FIFA World Cup 2026 because the Australian rights picture is already settled.
 SBS says it holds the exclusive Australian rights and that all 104 matches will be shown live and free across SBS, SBS VICELAND, and SBS On Demand.

 That leaves practical questions instead of rights confusion.
-If you are watching in Australia, the main job is setting up the platform you prefer, checking device support, and planning for kickoff times once the tournament starts on June 11, 2026.
+SBS Sport now runs a dedicated World Cup page and SBS has already promoted a World Cup hub on SBS On Demand, so the main job is setting up your account, checking device support, and planning for kickoff times once the tournament starts on June 11, 2026.

 Region served: Australia Rights status: Exclusive Australian broadcaster Access: Live and free on TV and SBS On Demand